JPG to PDF. Images into one document.

 What image formats are supported?

-Foliopress supports JPG, JPEG, PNG, and WebP files.
+Hoja supports JPG, PNG, WebP, GIF, and HEIC files.
 Each image becomes one page in the output PDF.
 You can add multiple images and reorder them by dragging before converting.
 The order of images in the tool matches the order of pages in the output.

 Page size options explained